Drug liberalization: The Controlled Substance Act (United States)

-In its earliest stages, the CSA was created to combine the needs of two international treaties.
-These treaties were known as the Single Convention on Narcotic Drugs of 1961 and the Convention of Psychotropic Substances of 1971.
-Both treaties allowed public health authorities to work with the medical and scientific communities to create a classification system.

-Drug legalization
+Drug legalization (United States)

 Drug legalization calls for a return to pre–1906 Pure Food and Drug Act attitudes when almost all drugs were legal.
 This would require ending government-enforced prohibition on the distribution or sale and personal use of specified (or all) currently banned drugs.
 Proposed ideas range from full legalization which would completely remove all forms of government control, to various forms of regulated legalization, where drugs would be legally available, but under a system of government control which might mean for instance: